ChrisChen1023/NCLG-MT/README.md

 For the irrgular mask dataset, please refer to http://masc.cs.gmu.edu/wiki/partialconv

-For the landmarks, please use
+For the landmarks, please use https://github.com/1adrianb/face-alignment to generate landamrks as ground truth.

+Please use flist.py to create flist `.flist` file for truning and test.

+**Training**
+Create a